mhausenblas/rbIAM/site/docs/getting-started.md

 and then an `export-graph` command and you would end up with two different representations of the same trace, once in JSON and once in the [DOT](https://www.graphviz.org/doc/info/lang.html) format.

 !!! tip
     To view DOT files, either use an online tool such as [dreampuf.github.io/GraphvizOnline/](https://dreampuf.github.io/GraphvizOnline/) or install Graphviz locally.
 For example, on macOS you'd do this via `brew install graphviz`.

+to do: show traced and exported Graph here